Top Gear: India Special: Introduction

 The special is an episode featuring a route across India, one of the many countries Top Gear plans to visit over the course of the new series, according to Jeremy Clarkson.
 Shooting in India began on 2 October, with the first leg of the shoot beginning in suburbs of Mumbai.

 Mission

 This episode was a mission to promote Britain to the Indian public.
 The opening sequence of the show shows the Top Gear team in Downing Street opening a letter by then Prime Minister David Cameron refusing their request to go to India on an official trade mission and told them to go to Mexico for a fence mending trip.
-Cameron appears for a separately filmed one-line cameo, telling them to – "Stay away from India!"
-Despite this, they decide to go anyway: Jeremy Clarkson in a 1995 Jaguar XJS, Richard Hammond in a 2000 Mini Cooper, and James May in a 1975 Rolls-Royce Silver Shadow.
+Cameron appears for a separately filmed one-line cameo, telling them to—"Stay away from India!" (the remark caused a controversy in India).
+Despite this, they decide to go anyway: Jeremy Clarkson in a 1995 Jaguar XJS Celebration, Richard Hammond in a 2000 Rover Mini Cooper Sport, and James May in a 1975 Rolls-Royce Silver Shadow.